 • Schools across Michigan routinely use bonding to fund necessary projects and improvements.

-• If the Safe Schools, Strong Schools proposal passes, every dollar spent will be tracked and available on a public website to ensure transparency and guarantee taxpayer dollars are spent wisely.
+• Every dollar spent will be tracked and available on a public website to ensure transparency and guarantee taxpayer dollars are spent wisely.

 • Fiscal responsibility is a key part of keeping our schools strong, and Chippewa Valley Schools has received a perfect fiscal wellness score from the leading school finance rating organization for five years straight, and the highest possible rating on independent audits every year.

 • Technology is evolving rapidly, and our students deserve state-of-the-art instructional technology and increased access to Career and Technical Education programs that give them real life, on-the-job experience and a head start on careers.